 So you want to write a book?
 Learn how to start writing a book for beginners and become a published author with these 7 steps to writing a book.

 Now, I’m no stranger to self-publishing, having published my first non-fiction book on Amazon in 2014, and a number of non-fiction books and a short story, too.

 Over the years, I’ve had a lot of people asking me for book writing tips, so I thought I’d start a series on how to start writing a book and get it published.

 It doesn’t matter if you’re learning how to publish a book for the first time or have already written a book.
 Understanding the process of writing a book will improve your chances of writing a book that will get published and become a bestseller.

 How To Write A Book For Beginners

 1. Choose your book genre

-One of the first things that you want to do when looking to write a book that will get published is to choose a genre.
+The first thing you want to do when looking to write a book that will get published and become a bestseller is to choose a genre.
 This involves first deciding who you want to write for.

 Do you want to write for kids, young adults, or adults?
 Do you want to write fiction or non-fiction?
 Are you interested in writing a memoir book, writing a self-help book or writing a poetry book?
 If you want to write fiction, what genre of fiction do you want to write?